Thursday, August 28, 2014

 Avidya is Karma and, therefore, a hindrance.
 You perform Avidya - i.e., you perform Agnihotra and other sacrifices.
 This is a roundabout way of purifying the mind, and it is also groping in the dark.
 But it may not have as heavy a toll on your time and energy as the other.

-Ishopanishad:~ "They are steeped in ignorance and sunk into the greatest depth of misery who worships the matter, instead of the All-Pervading God and those who worship things born of matter like trees, animals, man, idols, etc. are sunk deep in misery."
+Ishopanishad:~ "They are steeped in ignorance and sunk into the greatest depth of misery who worship the matter, instead of the All-Pervading God, and those who worship things born of matter like trees, animals, man, idols, etc., are sunk deep in misery."

-The Religious believers constantly quarreling with one another claiming that their religion is superior to other religions.
-They haven't the intelligence to understand that in reality there is nothing exist other than the universal God, which is present in the form of the spirit.
-The spirit is the innermost self.
+The Religious believers are constantly quarreling with one another, claiming that their religion is superior to other religions.
+They don't have the intelligence to understand that in reality, there is nothing exists other than the universal God, which is present in the form of the spirit.
+The spirit is the Self.

-The ultimate truth is One and universal.
+The ultimate truth is one and universal.
 All people are seeking the same Truth.....
 Everyone is going toward the ultimate goal.
-They will all realize the ultimate truth or Brahman or God if they have sincerity and longing to realize it
+They will all realize the ultimate truth, or Brahma, or God, if they have sincerity and a longing to realize it

 Self-knowledge or Brahma Gnana or Atma Gnana makes one perfect to explain the truth, which is beyond form, time, and space